VoxaAI/voxa/docs/voxa-app.rst

   If the state machine goes to the `ProcessUserRequest`, the code that will run always will be the first one, so the user will always hear the `ThankYouResponse`.

-  The only scenario where this is overrided is when you have two states with the same name and one of them has one or more intents defined to handle.
-If the user triggers the intent inside the defined intents, Voxa will give priority to the state with intents.
+  The only scenario where this is overrided is when you have two controllers for the same state, and one of them has one or more intents defined to handle.
+If the user triggers the intent that's inside the defined intents Voxa will give priority to the state with intents.
 For example, take this code:

   .. code-block:: javascript

+    voxaApp.onState("agreed?", {
+      to: "PurchaseAccepted"
+    }, "YesIntent");

-    voxaApp.onState('ProcessUserRequest', (voxaEvent) => {
+    voxaApp.onState("agreed?", {
-      // Some code
-      return { tell: 'ThankYouResponse', to: 'die' };
+      to: "agreed?",
+      reply: "UnknownInput",
+      flow: "yield"
     });

-    voxaApp.onState('ProcessUserRequest', (voxaEvent) => {
+    voxaApp.onState("agreed?", {
-      // Some other code
-      return { tell: 'GoodbyeResponse', to: 'die' };
+      to: "TransactionCancelled"
-    }, "YesIntent");
+    }, ["NoIntent", "CancelIntent"]);

-  If the user triggers a `YesIntent`, and the state machine goes to the `ProcessUserRequest` state, the user will listen the `GoodbyeResponse`, it doesn't matter if the code is above or below the other state.
+  If the user triggers the `NoIntent`, and the state machine goes to the `agreed?` state, the user will listen the `TransactionCancelled` response, it doesn't matter if the controller is placed above or below a controller without defined intents, the priority will go to the controller with the defined intent.

 .. js:method:: VoxaApp.onIntent(intentName, handler)